Counseling Degrees & Licenses in Hawaii

 • Accreditation: Council for the Accreditation of Educator Preparation (CAEP)

-Hawai’i Pacific University offers an on-campus doctoral program (PsyD) in clinical psychology.
-This degree features instruction in areas such as the cognitive and affective bases of behavior, the social bases of behavior, clinical interviewing, the developmental aspects of behavior, individual and cultural diversity, and a history of the systems of psychology, among other topics.
+Hawaii Pacific University offers an on-campus clinical psychology doctoral program (PsyD).
+This degree features instruction in areas such as the cognitive and affective bases of behavior, the social bases of behavior, clinical interviewing, the developmental aspects of behavior, individual and cultural diversity, and a history of the systems of psychology.

 The first four years of this program are taken on campus and the final year comprises an off-site internship.
 To qualify for admission, candidates must submit proof of a bachelor’s degree in psychology (with specific coursework), a personal statement, official transcripts with at least a 3.0 GPA, GRE scores, and three letters of recommendation.